-Launched in 2006 by Sven Lennartz and Vitaly Friedman, this colorful, almost whimsical, platform provides a wealth of resources for web developers and designers.
+Launched in 2006 by Sven Lennartz and Vitaly Friedman, colorful, almost whimsical Smashing Magazine provides a wealth of resources for web developers and designers.

 It features articles that explore complex topics, ebooks, and workshops on practical tech skills.
 It also hosts conferences and spaces where professionals can share and learn.

 - Provides a broad spectrum of articles and ebooks for continuous learning.